COVID-19

 Lennar Foundation Medical Center

 If you receive a positive COVID-19 test result via MyUHealthChart after hours, a Student Health Service COVID-19 nurse will be in contact with you the following morning.
-If, however, you require urgent medical assistant, please call 305-284-9100.
+If, however, you require urgent medical assistance, please call 305-284-9100.
 Please be sure to isolate as best as possible in the interim.

 Contact Student Health Service if You:

-• Have symptoms of COVID-19
+• Have symptoms of COVID-19.

-• Have been in close contact with someone who has tested positive for COVID-19
+• Have been in close contact with someone who has tested positive for COVID-19.

-• Have tested positive for COVID-19 outside of Student Health
+• Have tested positive for COVID-19 outside of Student Health.

-• Have any other COVID-19 medical questions
+• Have any other COVID-19 medical questions.

-Contact Information
+Contact Information:

 Seeking Care and Testing